Four injured in serious two-car crash on State Highway 2 in Karangahake

 Two people have been flown to Waikato Hospital by rescue helicopter following a serious two-car collision on State Highway 2 in Karangahake.

-One of the patients was injured seriously, the other moderately.
+One of the patients was injured seriously, the other moderately in the collision which took place around 2.10pm.

-Meanwhile, two other people in the collision which took place around 2.10pm, one with moderate injuries and the other minor injuries, were driven by ambulance to Thames Hospital, a St John spokesperson confirmed.
+Two others were injured in the crash, one moderately and another minorly who were taken by ambulance to Thames Hospital, a St John spokesperson confirmed.

 Police report a fifth person was initially trapped in the collision.